 Melt the coconut oil.
 Measure the dry ingredients (cacao, almonds, cinnamon and baking powder) into a bowl and stir to combine.

 Pour the brownie mixture into the lined pan and smooth the top with a spatula.
-Place the brownie into the centre of the oven to bake for approximately 35 minutes.
+Place the brownie into the centre of the oven to bake for approximately 25 to 30 minutes.
 The brownie is done when the top is set and a knife inserted into the centre comes out clean.

 Remove from the oven and place on a wire rack to cool before removing from the tin and cutting into squares.
 Store the brownie in an airtight container in the fridge for up to a week, or in the freezer for up to 2 months.